guilherssousa/guilherssousa.dev/README.md

 ## Veja também

 - [svelte.guilherssousa.dev](https://svelte.guilherssousa.dev/)
-- Also working on a Astro version.
+- Also working on a Astro version on branch `astro`.

 <!-- CONTACT -->